spaforms365/spaforms365.github.io/_docs/designer-template.md

 ### Placing SharePoint Columns and Components on Layout {#placingcomponents}

-<code>Visual design style</code> is also convenient to place <code>SharePoint columns</code> and various components on drawing surface of the form.
+<code>Visual design style</code> is also efficient option to place <code>SharePoint columns</code> and various components on drawing surface of the form.
 <br/>
 <br/>
 <code>Columns and Components Picker panel</code> can be launched from any <code>target cell</code> on layout.
-Then selected group of Sharepoint columns and/or components can be <code>placed</code> into target cell.
+Then selected group of Sharepoint columns and/or Form components can be <code>placed</code> into target cell.
 Each placed component in the group can be re-arranged later between other cells on layout responsive grid:
 <br/>
 <br/>
 ![Image of Placing Components](/img/form-placingcomponents2.gif)